jpgoldberg/toy-crypto-math/README.md

 ## Installation

 Don't.
 This is not being maintained for general use.
+I may make substantial changes between updates.

 ### If you must